grafana/tempo/docs/tempo/website/setup/setup-cluster/tanka.md

 # Deploy on Kubernetes with Tanka

-Using this deployment guide, you can deploy Grafana Enterprise Traces (GET) to Kubernetes using a Jsonnet library and [Grafana Tanka](https://tanka.dev) to create a development cluster or sandboxed environment.
+Using this deployment guide, you can deploy Tempo to Kubernetes using a Jsonnet library and [Grafana Tanka](https://tanka.dev) to create a development cluster or sandboxed environment.
 This procedure uses MinIO to provide object storage regardless of the Cloud platform or on-premise storage you use.
 In a production environment, you can use your cloud provider’s object storage service to avoid the operational overhead of running object storage in production.